 Amy Calkins is a Local Spokane Artist that works in all mediums of Art from Painting, drawing and clay.
 Amy has be doing Special Effects make-up for over 20 years.
-For the last 5 years Amy has done makeup local small movie productions, Spokane Civic Theater, public personal projects, and was nominated for Best FX Makeup in a feature film for the Fantastic Horror Film Festival in San Diego 2014.
-Amy loves to create Zombies, Vampires and anything with gore.
-Amy is self tough in Effects make-up and has an eye for blood flow and freaky looks.
+For the last 5 years Amy has done makeup for local small movie productions, Spokane Civic Theater, public or personal projects, and was nominated for Best FX Makeup in a feature film for the Fantastic Horror Film Festival in San Diego 2014.
+Amy loves to create anything with gore and is becoming Spokane’s go-to for Blood Squib effects .
+Amy’s Favorite Theater show she worked on was “Evil Dead the Musical” at the Civic 2015.
 You can find Wild Angel FX Make-up on Facebook.

 Mark Ferrari has been a professional fantasy illustrator since 1987, and a published novelist since 2007, when his first fantasy novel, The Book of Joby, was published by TOR.
 The Book of Joby has since sold nearly 30,000 copies, been honored as a Booksense Pick, made Booklist’s ‘Top Ten’ for science fiction/fantasy in 2008, was selected as a finalist for the Endeavor Award, and re-released as a mass market paperback in January of 2012.
 It is being published in China this coming year.
 He has also published several short stories in various anthologies during the past year in collaboration with his wife, author Shannon Page, and has two new novels in the works.
 Mark currently resides in Portland, Oregon.
 More info on his art and writing can be found at www.markferrari.com.